IanDaugherty/Capstone2/README.md

 ```
 ![Val Accuracy](images/4xVal-accuracu.png)

 After the model was training, we took a look at some predictions.
-It can be informative to look at some of the miss-categorization due to some pretty extreme color pallets and angles.
-There are also common elements shared in a category that throw off the model when they appear in other, such as people often appear in streets.
+It can be informative observe miss-categorization due to confounding variables such as ambiguous images, extremes angles, or foreign objects.
+For instance there are common elements shared in a category that throw off the model when they appear in others, such as people often appearing in streets.
 ![Street Building](images/street-builing.png)

-The project was meant to be an exercise in building and working with neural nets, and while I would consider it a success in that I am more familiar with them, I also learned the value in pretrained models.
+The project was meant to be an exercise in building and working with neural nets, and while I would consider it a success, I also learned the value in pretrained models.
 The time it took to build and train these models would have been much better spent using pretrained weights from a common library such as ResNet.